 What Woolwich needs above all is more effective local champions who aren’t politicians or Berkeley Homes.
 The town is completely hopeless at marketing itself.
 The Woolwich Grand Theatre, based in the old cinema next door to the Town Hall, could have done much more to stop its landlord knocking the building down for a block of flats.
 In November 2013 it hosted hundreds of Labour Party members who packed in to choose a new parliamentary candidate for the Greenwich and Woolwich constituency.
 But a perfect opportunity to lobby the local Labour establishment was bungled: toilets were overflowing, the auditorium was freezing, and a captive audience (like a Papal conclave, punters were not allowed to leave until a candidate had been anointed) were charged £4 for a soggy bacon roll and £2 for a cup of tea in a polystyrene cup.
 The experience did not motivate anyone to go out of their way to fight for its future as a thriving arts venue, and was a sad symbol of how Woolwich can fail to put its best foot forward.

 While the new Crossrail station at Abbey Wood is a step forward, Thamesmead badly needs the proper rail connection it was promised 50 years ago – not just a Thames road bridge with a few buses – to become the visionary town that was anticipated back in the 1960s.
-Peabody’s vision of a “garden suburb” is a good vision as they go, but it has its work cut out to turn Thamesmead into a real place rather than a collection of housing estates.
+Peabody’s vision of a “garden suburb” is a good vision as visions go, but Peabody has its work cut out to turn Thamesmead into a real place rather than a collection of housing estates.

 Much of the riverside between the peninsula and Woolwich is still a mixture of industry and housing, just as it was in the early 1980s.
 Given its location, by the 2020s developers will be falling over themselves to build flats along the riverside in Charlton once a new masterplan gives them permission to.
 Charlton Athletic will follow the lead of most London football clubs in the 2020s and will move to a purpose-built ground off the M25 nearer to its North Kent fanbase, releasing The Valley for yet more residential development.
 I only hope the council manages to keep employers such as Cory’s, a barge operator that has been based on Bugsby’s Reach since 1896.
 Developers will, as always, argue that such industrial uses are unsightly, unwelcome and sustain fewer jobs than residential development would.
 But construction jobs are only temporary, and once wharves and warehouses are redeveloped as housing they never come back.
 Don’t throw the baby out with the bathwater.
 The best way to secure Greenwich’s regeneration is to attract large employers here – the borough currently has very few other than the council itself and the NHS – rather than turn it into a residential dormitory.

 For too long Greenwich has had a “one size fits all” approach to regeneration that treats over-heated Greenwich the same as more sluggish places like Thamesmead and Abbey Wood.
-Instead the borough needs to be considered as a rag-bag of different places all with their own character and challenges.
+Instead the borough needs to be considered as a rag-bag of different places, each with their own character and challenges.
 Greenwich itself and the Peninsula do not need intervention to make them attractive to inward investment – if anything they need to be cooled down to stop them becoming over-developed ghettoes of the super-rich, and to stop tourists from overwhelming the town on summer weekends.

 Yes, I agree it’s a horrible term over-used by regeneration consultants.
 By what sort of place will Greenwich be like in 2050, and how will we attract new entrepreneurs, institutions and employers here as well as just tourists?